DeployGate/deploygate-android-sdk/README.md

 }
 ```

+> Proper variants depends on your use-case.
+If you are using R8-applied applications during the QA process, you may need to use non-mock SDK even in release build type.

 ## Upload your app to DeployGate

 [Gradle DeployGate Plugin](https://github.com/DeployGate/gradle-deploygate-plugin/) will be your help.
 Please note that the SDK works without the Gradle plugin and vice versa.